wagtail-deprecated/wagtail-pg-search-backend/README.rst

 ~~~~~~~~~~~

 The PostgreSQL search backend has been tried and tested on a few small
-to medium sized website and it's performance compares favorably to that
+to medium sized website and its performance compares favorably to that
 of ElasticSearch.

-Some noticable speed improvments are in place when using PostgreSQL >= 9.5.
+Some noticeable speed improvements are in place when using PostgreSQL >= 9.5.

 Development